Cognitive Development

 • 3 years old

-• Should know age and sex (unless there is a legitimate gender/sex identity issues)
+• Should know age and sex (unless there are legitimate gender/sex identity issues)

 • Should be mostly understandable by strangers (75% understandable by strangers)